Does More Data Equal Better Analytics?

 In this case, the business wants the detailed aspects of the campaigns analyzed to determine the best course of action.
 Are there aspects of the marketing channel that are making campaigns succeed or fail?
 Demographic characteristics of the targets?
 Features of the offers?

-With these details, the business can make the proper adjustments and action plan to adjust the marketing mix.
+With these details, the business can make the proper adjustments and action plans to adjust the marketing mix.
 Given swift answers – within hours – can also eliminate wasted costs incurred on the low marketing campaigns because the business had to wait for the answers.

 More Data = Better Segmentation